splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/k8s-java-view-apm.rst

 Part 3: View your data in Splunk APM
 ********************************************

-Before you can view data in Splunk APM, ensure that the application is active and generating data.
+Before you can view data in Splunk Application Performance Monitoring (APM), ensure that the application is active and generating data.
 Send requests to the application through ``cURL`` or interact with the application's UI to generate activity.

 Follow these steps to start viewing your data:

 #.
 Navigate to the Splunk Observability Cloud home page.
 #.
 Select :guilabel:`APM`.
 #.
-Search for the name of your service, ``spring-petclinic``, in the APM search bar.
-Note that it may take a few minutes for your service to appear in APM.
+Search for the name of your service, :guilabel:`spring-petclinic`, in the APM search bar.
+It might take a few minutes for your service to appear in APM.

 The ``spring-petclinic`` service appears in the search results: